Keir Starmer is throwing Scotland under the Brexit bus

 The UK is the only country in north west Europe to have suffered a drop in exports since 2016, and the ONS showed that Scotland’s economy has already fallen by 6% as a result of Brexit imposed on us against our will.

-The economy is hammered by the Tories’ hard Brexit, hurting jobs and livelihoods – and yet Starmer supports it.
+It’s clear that the economy is hammered by Brexit, hurting jobs and livelihoods – and yet Starmer supports it at any cost.

 Scotland strongly opposes Brexit – but Starmer backs it anyway